Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 but there are always things to see: abrupt extrusions and columns of rock.

-We still have the trail almost entirely to ourselves, less than a day from busy Landmannalaugar.
+You’ll still have the trail almost entirely to ourselves, less than a day from busy Landmannalaugar.
+Nearly everyone heads south.

 Frostastaðavatyn